I’m not going to pasture a cow in our backyard, but have decided that I need to opt out of the mainstream meat production as much as I possibly can.

 Xenia can’t sell to any stores, she can’t sell to whole foods, and she can only sell to folks who are shared owners of her farm.
 The good news is anyone can become a shared owner of her farm or many of the other CSA farmers around the country!

 More good news – there are farms that are licensed to sell without requiring a CSA share.
-Farms like Lazy 69 Ranch in Central California.
-They will ship anywhere, but see if you can’t find a great ranch like this one close to you.
+Many farms will ship anywhere, but see if you can’t find a great ranch close to you.